isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/ISB-CGCDataReleases.rst

 *September 3, 2020*

-Existing CCLE tables in the isb-cgc project were copied and organized into the isb-cgc-bq project.
+Existing CCLE tables in the isb-cgc project were copied to the isb-cgc-bq project, CCLE and CCLE_versioned data sets.

 **BigQuery tables created**